Vikaspogu/blog/content/blog/springboot-metrics-grafana/index.md

 </dependency>
 ```

-By default `prometheus` endpoint is not available and must be enabled in `application.properties`.
-More configurations can be found at spring-boot [docs](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready-metrics)
+By default `Prometheus` endpoint is not available and must be enabled in `application.properties`.
+You can find more configurations at spring-boot [docs](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready-metrics)

 ```properties
 #Metrics related configurations